ppeble/emissary-ingress.dev/content/en/docs/1.14/tutorials/getting-started.md

 ## 1. Installation

-We'll start by installing $productName$ into your cluster.
+We'll start by installing Emissary into your cluster.

 **We recommend using Helm** but there are other options below to choose from.

 <EmissaryGSTabs/>

-<Alert severity="success"><b>Success!</b> You have installed $productName$, now let's get some traffic flowing to your services.</Alert>
+<Alert severity="success"><b>Success!</b> You have installed Emissary, now let's get some traffic flowing to your services.</Alert>

 ## 2. Routing traffic from the edge

-Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define $productName$’s desired state.
-The workflow you are going to build uses a simple demo app and the **Mapping CRD**, which is the core resource that you will use with $productName$.
+Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define Emissary’s desired state.
+The workflow you are going to build uses a simple demo app and the **Mapping CRD**, which is the core resource that you will use with Emissary.
 It lets you route requests by host and URL path from the edge of your cluster to Kubernetes services.

 1. First, apply the YAML for the [“Quote of the Moment" service](https://github.com/datawire/quote).